 Montana Audubon works at the local, state and national policy levels to protect our natural heritage.

 Carolyn grew up on the Snake River in southern Idaho, crossed the divide North to the Missouri in Montana in 1998, and now lives along the Yellowstone in Billings, Montana.
 She has been involved in Environmental Education since 1996, working and volunteering for a number of different conservation and education organizations, including the Montana Wilderness Association, Montana Discovery Foundation, and Rim Country Land Institute.
 She has a degree in Environmental Studies from Carroll College and has been an instructor for the Montana Master Naturalist Program since 2012.
 From 2008-2016 she served on the board of the Montana Environmental Education Association, a partner organization to Montana Audubon, including as its president for five years.
-Before joining the Center staff in 2016, she had the privilege of connecting with the Center as a partner, volunteer, and presenter, and is excited to now work with its community of supporters in the position of Interim Director.
+Before joining the Center staff in 2016, she had the privilege of connecting with the Center as a partner, volunteer, and presenter, and is excited to now work with its community of supporters in the position of Director.
 She and her husband Morgan have three children, a dog, a fish, and whatever birds will come to their backyard feeders.

 Sarah is a native Montana girl with a love for adventure.
 Formerly a classroom teacher, she enjoys the freedom of discovery that environmental education allows.
 As a parent and outdoor educator of over 16 years, Sarah believes that spending time outdoors is vital to children’s development and well being.
 In 2015, Sarah was honored by the Montana Environmental Education Association (MEEA) as Environmental Educator of the year.
 She is also a certified Montana Master Naturalist and is passionate about learning outside and enjoying all the world has to offer.